 So, in other words, when one is a shallow unbalanced breather or when one has a respiratory disease, attempts at inhale and exhale resistance breathers can cause these muscles to overdevelop, giving one an excessive usage and they become over tight and or connected to the primary breathing muscles, tendons and nerves: They get in the way of breathing , freedom, depth and ease.
 Breath is life; breathing and life become harder.

-Think of your breathing as a part of your antenna system you call your body.
-As the breathing ease and effortless depth increases it becomes more capable of connecting with subtle body sensations, feelings and emotions; enhanced relaxed and refined feedback just naturally appear over time.
+Think of your breathing as a part of the antenna system you call your body.
+As the breathing ease and effortless depth increases it becomes more capable of connecting with subtle body sensations, feelings and emotions; enhanced relaxed and refined feedback just naturally appears over time.
 You "be" your breathing instead of "do" your breathing.